 Sweetener: I have used both coconut sugar and jaggery (gur) with great success.

-How to make this tangy chutney
+How to make imli ki chutney

 You can optionally add chaat masala and some people add garam masala and ginger powder as well.

-What to eat with tamarind/imli chutney
+What to eat with tamarind chutney

 If you try this recipe, I’d appreciate it so much if you would rate it!
 And let me know in the comments how it worked out for you.
 If you are on social media, share your pics with me on Instagram by tagging me @eatdrinkpure so I can see and repost it on my stories!